Apply by July 2 for early move-in to WashU Housing, deadline for general applications TBD.

 Limit: 40 participants

 Due to conflicts in scheduling during the program period, students who are participating in the following programs will not be able to enroll in SPARK: STC, WUSA, RA, CS40 exec.
-If you will be on campus for other programs (Ervin, Danforth, Langsdorf, Rodriguez scholar program retreats; supporting TRIO, Deneb STARS, or Beyond Boundaries; or fall varsity athletes) and anticipate having pockets of time to help with WUGA volunteering, please reach out to cassandra.hage@wustl.edu – we would welcome the extra hands!
+If you will be on campus for other programs (Ervin, Danforth, Langsdorf, Rodriguez scholar program retreats; supporting TRIO, Deneb STARS, or Beyond Boundaries; or fall varsity athletes) and are interested in volunteering, please reach out to cassandra.hage@wustl.edu – we would welcome the extra hands!

 Commitment and Availability

 Students are strongly encouraged to attend every program throughout the week and sign up for a portion of the volunteer shifts, though we can be flexible in certain circumstances.
-Please be transparent in your application so we can adequately consider your ability to fully engage in the program.
-Students able to commit to the full week may receive preference in the application process.
+Please be transparent in your registration form so we can adequately consider your ability to fully engage in the program.
+Students able to commit to the full week may receive preference in the program.
 Students will not be allowed to arrive late to or leave early from the overnight retreat component.

-Applications are considered on a rolling basis.
-If your application is accepted, we will reach out to you by email by August 9th.
+Registrations are reviewed on a rolling basis.
+If you are accepted, we will reach out to you by email by August 9th.